mainwp/mainwp/docs/server-information-refresh-plan.md

 6. Debug and Logs

 This is closer to how mature status pages such as WooCommerce's system status are organized, and it makes support triage faster.

+## User-Facing Diagnostics Requirement

+The refreshed page should remain useful for MainWP support, but it should also help end users identify obvious problems on their own.

+That means the page should not behave like a passive configuration dump.
+It should actively surface notable issues such as low memory limits, low timeout values, blocked REST access, failed self-connect checks, or other threshold-based problems.

+### Recommended UX Model

+Keep two layers of feedback:

+1. Section and row-level status indicators for individual checks.
+2. A top-of-page "Attention Needed" or "Detected Issues" summary that groups the most important warnings and failures.

+### Summary Block Behavior

+The top summary should:

+- Show only actionable warnings and failures, not informational rows
+- Prioritize problems that are known to break or degrade MainWP behavior
+- Use short labels and one-line explanations
+- Link or jump to the detailed row when possible
+- Prefer specific statements over generic "something may be wrong" language

+Examples of issues that belong in this summary:

+- Low WordPress memory limit
+- Low timeout values
+- REST API not reachable
+- Plain permalinks detected
+- Self-connect failed
+- SSL verification or connection-method settings likely to affect connectivity
+- Cron disabled or stale background processing

+### Row-Level Highlighting

+The current row-level pass and warning pattern should be preserved conceptually, even if the visual design changes.

+Each important check should support a severity state such as:

+- Pass
+- Warning
+- Critical
+- Info

+This makes the report useful both as a diagnostic tool and as a quick visual health summary.

 ## Phase 1: Settings-Page Parity